fangq/mcx/README.txt

 from CPU to GPU.
 For each simulation, the elapsed time from T0 is printed (in ms).
 Also the accumulated elapsed time is printed for all memory transaction from GPU to CPU.

+When a user specifies "-D P" in the command line, or set cfg.debuglevel='P', MCX or MCXLAB prints a progress bar showing the percentage of completition.

 ---------------------------------------------------------------------------
 IX.
 Best practices guide